 National Restaurant Association Executive Vice President, Training and Certification Sherman Brown said: “We created the Dining Commitment for operators to reassure customers that they are taking defined steps to keep diners and the restaurant’s employees safe.
 We are grateful that HMSHost has joined us to welcome customers back into restaurants with the peace of mind that their restaurant adheres to the ServSafe Dining Commitment.”

-In New York area airports, HMSHost has is represented by several well-known restaurants in the newly constructed Terminal-B at Newark Airport.
-They include; Malone’s Fish Market, Firehouse Subs and Little Tony’s Pizzeria.
-They are represented at JFK Airport’s Delta Terminal by Balducci’s Food Lover’s Market, Todd English steak house and Legends Sport Bar.
-LaGuardia Airport also will boast a strong HMSHost presence at the renovated Terminal B with Shake Shack, La Chula and Osteria Fusco.
+In New York area airports, HMSHost is represented by several well-known restaurants in the newly constructed Terminal-B at Newark Airport.
+They include; Malone’s Fish Market, Firehouse Subs, and Little Tony’s Pizzeria.
+They are represented at JFK Airport’s Delta Terminal by Balducci’s Food Lover’s Market, Todd English steak house, and Legends Sport Bar.
+LaGuardia Airport also will boast a strong HMSHost presence at the renovated Terminal B with Shake Shack, La Chula, and Osteria Fusco.

 Those eateries named above are only a few of the wide array of eateries under the HMSHost banner at our airports.

 HMSHost Executive Vice President & Chief Operating Officer Joe Thornton in a conversation with Metropolitan Airport News said their company, recognizing the danger of the pandemic, made plans to get in front of the problem.
-They engaged in a number of steps throughout their network to make their restaurants safe for the customers.
-This effort began with the training all employees, and at the same time, emphasizing that their message to the customers was “to keep them safe”.
+They engaged in several steps throughout their network to make their restaurants safe for the customers.
+This effort began with training all employees and at the same time, emphasizing that their message to the customers was “to keep them safe”.

 Another proactive step HMSHost is taking is to have a supply of PPE and other anti-viral supplies stored at every restaurant in their system as a precaution to avoid the shortages that occurred in the current pandemic.
 This move is a step that every restaurant should take seriously.